Duško Vujošević: Political activity

-On 24 February 2022, it was announced that the opposition coalition around the Social Democratic Party (SDS) named Vujošević as their ballot carrier and mayoral candidate for the upcoming Belgrade City Assembly election.
+On 24 February 2022, it was announced that the opposition coalition around the Social Democratic Party named Vujošević as their ballot carrier and mayoral candidate for the upcoming Belgrade City Assembly election.
 Vujošević's list won 2.92% of the popular vote, failing to gain a seat in the City Assembly.

 Personal life

 Vujošević suffers from diabetes, which has over the years caused the emergence of gangrene.
 In September 2017, he had to amputate the fourth toe on his left foot due to gangrene.

 In May 2018, he was made an honorary citizen of Sarajevo for his extraordinary contribution to the development of sport and the affirmation of Sarajevo and Bosnia and Herzegovina.